andrew-edwards/fitting-size-spectra/code/readMeCode.txt

  need some of code/MLEbin/ .

-Code was mainly developed under R version 3.1.0, although I then upgraded to version 3.2.3.
-I have re-run the code in the latest version of R - it seems that minor changes may occur.
+Code was mainly developed under R version 3.1.0, although I then upgraded to version 3.2.3 in January 2016.
+I have re-run the code in the latest version of R and get the same results, though it seems that minor (insignficant) changes may occur.
 For example, re-running  multiple/fitting3rep.r under version 3.2.3 gives 59% as the last number in the LCD row of Table 2, but the original simulations (version 3.1.0, and also a test with version 3.2.2 on another computer) gives 60% - likely due to the random number generation.
-Though the 59% represents 5947/10000 simulations estimating b below the true value, and the 60% is 5951/10000, so the difference is minor).
+Though the difference is only due to 4 out of the 10,000 simulations changing the estimate of b in the fifth signficant figure, and so not important in practice.
+Aha - it's to do with the issue I had last year  - see seedTest/ and decide what to do.
+But not relevant in practice.
+Random numbers in saved fitting3rep.RData are shifted compared to re-running now.

 GOING THROUGH EACH piece of code listed below, in turn, and rerunning using command line (not replacing figures or saving .RData) to check get